TryphonX/cms-tuning-calculator/README.md

 1. Fork the Project
 2. Create your Feature Branch from `dev` branch (`git checkout -b feat/amazingFeature`)
-3. Commit your Changes (`git commit -m 'feat: add some amazingFeature'`)
+3. Commit your Changes
 4. Push to the Branch (`git push origin feat/amazingFeature`)
 5. Open a Pull Request to `dev`

+> `New!` Commit messages no longer go through linting.
+Feel free to use any format you like.
+Pull requests are squashed instead.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>